 This is treated as an official record of the event and can be used in court.

-A victim of domestic violence can bring civil charges against their abuser in family court, or criminal charges in criminal court.
-However, they can also bring simultaneous actions against their abuser in both courts.
+A victim of domestic violence can bring civil charges against his or her abuser in family court, or criminal charges in criminal court.
+However, a victim can also bring simultaneous actions against his or her abuser in both courts.

 New York State has Domestic Violence courts that are designed specifically for people who have been abused by their intimate partner.
 While Domestic Violence Courts are the most prevalent, some communities also have Integrated Domestic Violence Courts and Family Justice Centers.